Theoretical Studies of alpha Clustering in Nuclei and Beyond: First-principle realization of clustering and dual rotational modes in quantum many-body systems

 We now discuss another possible rotational band built on the Hoyle state.
 Its experimental observation has been reported in \cite{Ogloblin_2014,Marin_Lambarri_2014}, as displayed in Fig.~\ref{fig:Hoyle_band} partly taken from \cite{Marin_Lambarri_2014}.
 Although the establishment of this band may remain open experimentally, we assume it exists in the way proposed.
 While this band appears above $\alpha$ threshold, we suppose that we discuss doorway states before decays.
 The Hoyle state and the rotational band are then described by the distant-object rotation of a {\it tri}-$\alpha$ intrinsic state.
 However, as depicted in Fig.~\ref{fig:12C_8Be}, the {\it tri}-$\alpha$ configuration is not of axial symmetry, and is indeed triaxial like the one shown in Fig.~\ref{fig:cluster_rot}{\bf c}.
 The structure is then not as simple as the one for $^8$Be.

 The intrinsic state, $\phi$, represents a {\it tri}-$\alpha$ state like the one shown in Fig.~\ref{fig:cluster_rot}{\bf c}, putting distortions from the pure (or free) $\alpha$ structure aside.
 We first look into the $K$ quantum number, which is the $z$ component of the angular momentum.
 For triaxial configurations like Fig.~\ref{fig:cluster_rot}{\bf c}, three moments of inertia emerge in the classical mechanics, with different values depending on the rotation axis.
-The moment of inertia about the $z$ axis becomes the smallest.
-First, we mention that this $K$ value is practically conserved by the same argument as in \cite{otsuka_2025}, provided that in $\phi$, strong mutual localization of nucleons into small volume of a specified cluster occurs and the center of gravity of each cluster is also localized in the intrinsic state, as expected in the usual $\alpha$ clustering.
-Certain related details may be found in \cite{otsuka_utsuno_2026}.
+The moment of inertia can be similarly calculated from the nucleon density distribution of the intrinsic state, within quantum mechanics.
+We then define the $z$ axis so that the moment of inertia about the $z$ axis becomes the smallest, for the reason stated later.
+In this way, the $K$ quantum number gains a certain physical meaning rather than an arbitrary index, also in the cases being discussed.
+This definition is surely consistent with the one for compact-object rotation, where the $z$ axis is usually taken to be along the longest axis of the ellipsoid.
+We here mention that this $K$ value is practically conserved by the same argument as in \cite{otsuka_2025}, provided that in $\phi$, strong mutual localization of nucleons into small volume of a specified cluster occurs and the center of gravity of each cluster is also localized in the intrinsic state, as expected in the usual $\alpha$ clustering.
+These arguments are partly based on \cite{otsuka_utsuno_2026}.

 Following eq.~(14) of \cite{otsuka_2025}, the energy of the state with a good $K$ value, denoted by $\Phi \bigl[\phi, K\bigr]$, is given by

 The relevant part of Hamiltonian is the kinetic energy for the rotation about the $z$ axis of the centers of gravity for three $\alpha$ clusters in a fixed configuration, like the one shown in Fig.~\ref{fig:cluster_rot}{\bf c}.
 The angle of this $z$-axis rotation is denoted by $\gamma$.
 We then obtain